TechMitraaTeam/module-storeinfo/README.md

 # Support

-If you encounter any problems or bugs, please <a href="https://github.com/neeta-tm/module-storeinfo/issues">open an issue</a> on GitHub.
+If you encounter any problems or bugs, please <a href="https://github.com/neeta-tm/module-storeinfo/issues">open an issue</a> on GitHub or get connect with us at [TechMitraa Support](https://www.techmitraa.com/contact.html ) .

 # Changelog
 Based in setup_version